Immokalee, Florida: Transportation

-Public transport

 Collier Area Transit provides local bus service and paratransit.
 The #5 connects to Naples, the #7 connects to Marco Island (limited trips), and the 8A circulates within the area.

-Railroads

 Immokalee used to be served by the Seaboard Coast Line Railroad (formerly Atlantic Coast Line), which ran a branchline from Palmdale through Immokalee to Everglades City.
 The line generated considerable agricultural-related traffic.
 The line was cut back to Sunniland south of Immokalee in the 1950s and then abandoned to the mainline at Palmdale in the 1980s.
 This left Immokalee without rail service.

-Roads

 The main road through Immokalee is State Road 29.
 Other important county roads through the region are CR 29A and CR 846.

-Airports

 Immokalee Airport is a public-use general aviation airport 1 mi northeast of the central business district.
 The closest airport for commercial service is Southwest Florida International Airport.